NervanaSystems/ngraph/doc/sphinx/source/tutorials/onnx-tutorial.rst

 Overview
 ========

-This Get Started tutorial is divided into two parts: a) installation and b) an example of how to use nGraph to accelerate inference on an ONNX model.
+This Get Started tutorial is divided into two parts: a) building and installing nGraph for ONNX and b) an example of how to use nGraph to accelerate inference on an ONNX model.

 Build and install nGraph
 ========================